Romans 3:31 Do we then overthrow the law by this faith? By no means! May it never be, on the contrary, we uphold the

 - and the viewpoint of the narrator/speaker refers to or talks about himself together with others.

-“Uphold“; this is the word used by Paul to tell us what “we” are supposed to do with the Law of God, “in the here and now“.
+“Uphold“; this is the word that Paul used to tell us what “we” are supposed to do with the Law, “in the here and now“.
 He says we are to – stand by it, uphold it, keep it in place, establish it, stand firm in it!
-According to the Apostle Paul, we are to observe and keep the Law of God; not to be justified or to earn salvation, but to walk rightly and set-apart before our Creator and King.
+According to the Apostle Paul, we are to observe and keep the Law; not to be justified or to earn salvation, but to walk rightly and set-apart before our Creator and King.

 Paul vehemently said, μὴ γένοιτο/mē genoito, which is literally “never be” and stated by Thayer’s Greek Lexicon as: “a formula especially frequent in Paul, Far be it!
 God forbid!”

 So, why does mainstream theology teach the opposite of what Paul taught??

 It’s because he is greatly misunderstood, as Peter warned in 2 Peter 3:15-17.

 I scratched the surface of Romans 3:31 in “Justification vs. Righteousness”, discussing how the justification we have through belief in the Messiah’s work on the tree is not contrary to the righteousness embodied in the Law of God given through Moses.
 We don’t obey and uphold the Law for justification or salvation; that’s unscriptural and unsound doctrine.
 We uphold His Laws in order to “not” sin.
 God’s Instructions (Laws) are His ‘Right Ways’ of living.

 That’s why Paul commands us to “uphold” the Law, and not to make it void or overthrow it…